huronOS/neoSaris/README.md

 - Codeforces
 - vJudge

-So that saris automatically parse data (from API or another data syntax) to the required Saris Raw Data format.
+So that neoSaris automatically parses that data (from API or another data syntax) to the required neoSaris JSON input format.

 ### neoSaris JSON

-The resolver needs a JSON input format that follows object model of [example.json](https://github.com/equetzal/SarisResolver/tree/public/example.json):
+The resolver needs a JSON input format that follows [this](https://github.com/equetzal/neoSaris/blob/main/src/types/contestDataTypes.ts) object model, and here is an [example](https://github.com/equetzal/SarisResolver/tree/public/example.json) of a valid object in JSON notation:

 ```json
 {